Optrak/AkkaPersistenceEventStoreTest/README.md

 =============================

-Test project to illustrate how PersistentActor fails when using EventStore.Akka.Persistence It has two tests: the first one (succeeds) serializes a manually constructed event with akka serialization and puts it into EventStore, then reads it and deserializes back.
+Test project to illustrate how PersistentActor fails when using EventStore.Akka.Persistence

+It has two tests: the first one serializes a manually constructed event with akka serialization and puts it into EventStore, then reads it and deserializes back successfully.
 The second test involves a PersistentActor, and it fails every time the actor gets a message with

     java.lang.AbstractMethodError: akka.persistence.eventstore.journal.EventStoreJournal.preparePersistentBatch(Lscal/collection/immutable/Seq;)Lscala/collection/immutable/Seq;
         at akka.persistence.journal.AsyncWriteJournal$$anonfun$receive$1.applyOrElse(AsyncWriteJournal.scala:37)